North Carolina: Colonial period

 After the Spanish in the 16th century, the first permanent European settlers of North Carolina were English colonists who migrated south from Virginia.
-The latter had grown rapidly and land was less available.
+Virginia had grown rapidly and land was less available.
 Nathaniel Batts was documented as one of the first of these Virginian migrants.
 He settled south of the Chowan River and east of the Great Dismal Swamp in 1655.
 By 1663, this northeastern area of the Province of Carolina, known as the Albemarle Settlements, was undergoing full-scale English settlement.
-During the same period, the English monarch Charles II gave the province to the Lords Proprietors, a group of noblemen who had helped restore him to the throne in 1660.
-The new Province of Carolina was named in honor and memory of his father, CharlesI (Latin: Carolus).
+During the same period, the English monarch Charles II gave provincial land grants to the Lords Proprietors, the group of noblemen who had helped restore him to the throne in 1660.
+These grants were predicated on an agreement that the Lords would use their influence to bring in colonists and establish ports of trade.
+This new Province of Carolina was named in honor and memory of his father, Charles I (Latin: Carolus).

+Lacking a viable coastal port city due to geography, towns grew at a slower pace and remained small.
+By the late 17th century, Carolina was essentially two colonies, one centered in the Albemarle region in the north and the other located in the south around Charleston.
+In 1705 South Carolinian John Lawson purchased land on the Pamlico River and laid out Bath, North Carolina's first town.
+After returning to England, he published the book A New Voyage to Carolina, which became a travelogue and a marketing piece to encourage new colonists to Carolina.
+Lawson encouraged Baron Christoph von Graffenried, the leader of a group of Swiss and German Protestants, to immigrate to Carolina.
+Von Graffenried purchased land between the Neuse and the Trent Rivers and established the town of New Bern.
+After an attack on New Bern in which hundreds were killed or injured, Lawson was caught then executed by Tuscarora Indians.
 A large revolt happened in the state in 1711, known as Cary's Rebellion.
-In 1712, North Carolina became a separate colony.
-Except for the Earl Granville holdings, it became a royal colony seventeen years later.
+In 1712, North Carolina became a separate colony, and in 1729 it became a royal colony, with the exception of the Earl Granville holdings.